 What is a bank referral program?

-Why referral programs work for banks
+Why bank referral programs work

 Referral programs are a popular way for businesses in all industries to acquire new clients through the power of word-of-mouth marketing.
 Instead of marketing with your bank’s own campaign messages, financial referral programs motivate your existing customers to spread the word about your bank to their friends and family.